 Evelyn Mary Dunbar (18 December 1906 – 12 May 1960) was a British artist, illustrator and teacher.
 She is notable for recording women's contributions to World War II on the United Kingdom home front, particularly the work of the Women's Land Army.
-She was the only women working for the War Artists' Advisory Committee on a full-time salaried basis.
+She was the only woman working for the War Artists' Advisory Committee on a full-time salaried basis.
 Dunbar had a deep devotion to nature and a particular affection for the landscape of Kent.
 Dunbar was modest regarding her achievements and outside of the post-war mainstream art world which has led to some neglect of her work until recent years.
-Dunbar studied at the Royal College of Art from 1929 to 1933.
-She painted murals at Brockley School, Kent and was a member of the Society of Mural Painters.
+She painted murals at Brockley County Secondary School, and was a member of the Society of Mural Painters.
 After the war she painted portraits, allegorical pictures and especially landscapes.
-She attempted a return to mural painting in 1958 with a commission at Bletchley Park Teacher Training College, but was unable to fulfil the original specification.
+She attempted a return to mural painting in 1958 with a commission at Bletchley Park Teacher Training College (which was renamed Lady Spencer-Churchill College, and finally incorporated into Oxford Brookes University), but was unable to fulfil the original specification.